GoogleCloudPlatform/apigee-samples/mtls-northbound/README.md

 In the later case, the backend is responsible for rejecting the request, in this sample, that will be the Apigee proxy.

 ## Implementation on Apigee
 There are no Apigee specific configuration steps, all that is required is to access the custom header values populated in the GLB configuration.
-The sample Apigee proxy (sample-mtls) is a simple no target proxy with an Assign Message policy that will extract the custom requst header values and return them in a JSON response.
-It also has a Raise Fault policy that is used to reject requests when mTLS is not strictly enforced in the GLB.
+The sample Apigee proxy (sample-mtls) is a simple no target proxy with an Assign Message policy that will extract the custom request header values and return them in a JSON response.
+It also has a RaiseFault policy that is used to reject requests when mTLS is not strictly enforced in the GLB.

 ## Implementation on GCP GLBs
 Adding mTLS is done on an existing GLB configuration setup for Apigee external access.